Convert Abcoulomb to Coulomb (abC to C)

 How do you convert abC to C formula?

-The main formula to convert abC to C is to multiply abC value by 10.
+The main formula for the conversion of the abC value to C amount is to multiply the abC value by 10.

 There are 10 Coulomb in 1 Abcoulomb.To convert from Abcoulomb to Coulomb, multiply your figure by 10 (or divide by 0.1).